venk120soft/Javasript-learnings/README.md

   setTimeout(()=>console.log('I'm async operation.
 This is 2'), 2000)
   console.log('This is 3');
 ```
-- Whenever compiler reach Blocking code such as asynchronous operations(setTimeout) then that will push into Call stack then Call stack will call the respective Web api from WebApi's. as soon as web api calls it will be removed from call stack and move to the next statement. like wise all the async operations are pushed into Web api through Call stack.
+- Whenever compiler reach Blocking code such as asynchronous operations(setTimeout) then that will push into Call stack then Call stack will send the call to browser WebApi's, then it will be removed from call stack and move to the next statement. like wise all the async operations are pushed into Web api through Call stack.

 - Web api will handle the statement based on when it should run from above example it should wait 2000 mi seconds and run the function. so after 2000 m.seconds it will push this function to callback queue.
-Now the statement is in callback Queue.
+Now the function statement is in callback Queue.

 - Event loop is always keep in sync with Callstack, so as soon as Callstack is empty it will look into Callback queue, if it finds any statements are waiting then Event loop will push callback functions into CallStack and Callstack will execute the statements inside function synchronously
 [m0re info in video 16.5](https://www.youtube.com/watch?v=FOZUnFxDDK0) | [Event loop, call stack, WebApi's, Callback queue, job queue](https://felixgerschau.com/javascript-event-loop-call-stack/)